Bull Terrier Lab mix: Mister Popularity among bull terrier mixes (15 photos)

-A bull terrier lab mix has short coat and is an easy-to-groom dog.
+A bull terrier lab mix has a short coat and is an easy-to-groom dog.
 In terms of coat colors, it depends on the color of the parents.
-Labs are generally yellow, chocolate or black, with various shades of these three.
+Labs are generally yellow, chocolate, or black, with various shades of these three.
 Bull terriers can be white, tri-colored, brindle with white, red, red and white, white, black and brindle and some other combinations.
 When a lab and a bull terrier are mixed, many color combinations can theoretically ensue, although, more often than not, bull terrier lab mixes are white, black or yellow.
 Colors have no effect on the dog’s personality.

-This is where bull terrier lab mix really shines.
-The two breeds combine into a perfect mix with balanced, sweet personality that makes for a great family dog.
+This is where the bull terrier lab mix really shines.
+The two breeds combine into a perfect mix with a balanced, sweet personality that makes for a great family dog.
 A bull terrier lab mix is a friendly, happy dog with an outgoing and energetic personality.
 It’s a great dog for families with kids.
 Your pup will never hurt a kid even if your kids play rough!

 Bull terrier lab mixes inherit high intelligence from both their “parent” breeds.
 Due to their intelligence and eagerness to please the owner, the pups are easy to train.
 They quickly understand what you want from them and are happy to perform.
 Bull terriers can be very stubborn and can take a second to think whether they want to obey your command.
 Not so with Labrador retrievers.

-If there is the most compliant dog breed out there – it’s Labrador retriever!
+If there is the most compliant dog breed out there – it’s the Labrador retriever!
 That Labrador blood makes your bull terrier lab mix much more compliant and happy to obey commands than a bull terrier would.
-This is great if you want to have an easy to work with dog.
-You likely won’t need to go to dog trainer with this pup.
+This is great if you want to have an easy to work with the dog.
+You likely won’t need to go to a dog trainer with this pup.

 Labrador is an excellent hunting dog – smart, quick and eager to work with their human companion.
 Your bull terrier lab mix may inherit that preponderance for hunting if this is what you are interested in, but, of course, you will have to train them to retrieve.
-A small downside to that may be that your bull terrier lab mix may have stronger than average prey drive, although that’s not always the case.
+A small downside to that may be that your bull terrier lab mix may have a stronger than average prey drive, although that’s not always the case.

 Labrador retrievers are probably the happiest, least aggressive dogs out there.
 Bull terriers are also genuinely non-aggressive breed, at least as far as aggression towards humans goes.
 They were bred specifically not to be aggressive to humans.
 This is part of Bull Terrier temperament.
 However, some bull terriers can be aggressive towards other dogs, especially if they haven’t been well-socialized.